vgheo/b-method-training/tools-doc/AtelierB/atelierb.md

 - An operation defined by the abstract machine by INCLUDES/PROMOTES m:op can be implemented by IMPORT/PROMOTES m:op
     - e.g. MM:a1.opx1, MM_i2

-Note : This was a reported as an ATB issue - that later proved to be invalid).
+Note : This was a reported as an ATB issue - that later proved to be invalid.
-Thanks to Prun Etienne <etienne.prun@clearsy.com> for the support on this topic.
+Thanks to ClearSy/Etienne Prun <etienne.prun@clearsy.com> for the support on this topic.

 Known Issues
 ============